-Computers as we know them are possible because the laws of electricity are robust subsets of the universal laws of electrodynamics that accurately describe the properties of circuits.
+Computers as we know them are possible because Kirchoff's laws of electrical networks are robust subsets of the universal laws of electrodynamics that accurately describe the properties of circuits.
 Our computers are built almost entirely of circuits in which current flows in one dimension in wires and devices (like resistors, capacitors and field effect transistors).
 Circuits are almost always branched networks of one-dimensional components.
 Currents at branch points ('nodes') add and subtract so total current is conserved exactly, always, at all times.
 Everything coming into a node goes out of the node, as described by Kirchoff's current law.
 In Table 1, we have defined the four types of current discussed in this paper.
-The magnitude $J{mass}$ refers to the flux of mass.
-Equivalently, $J_Q$ is the flux of charge.
-In Table 1, we also add the new displacement current:
+The magnitude J{mass} refers to the flux of mass.
+J_Q is the flux of charge.
+In Table 1, we also include the new displacement current:

-$$\mathbf{J}D = \varepsilon_0 \,\partial \mathbf{E} / \partial t \,, \tag{1}$$ where E is the electric field, $\varepsilon_0$ is a constant, the permittivity of a vacuum, that never changes with anything, and t is time.
-Finally, the total current Jtotal is defined as the sum of the charge and displacement current:
+$$\mathbf{J}D = \varepsilon_0 \, \partial \mathbf{E} / \partial t \,\,, \tag{1}$$ where E is the electric field, ε_0 is a constant, the permittivity of a vacuum, that never changes with anything, and t is time.
+Finally, the total current \mathbf{J}{total} is defined as the sum of the charge and displacement current: